Frequently Asked Questions

 How do I register for classes?

-Registrations from our affiliated agencies must go through your department training coordinator, who will contact the academy to do your registration.
+Registrations from our affiliated agencies must go through your department training coordinator who will get you registered in TRACER.
 Registrations from a non-affiliated agency must be done on letterhead to the academy, signed by a Chief/sheriff/911 Director.
 Outside registrations will be taken if classes are not full, and charges may apply.

 If I leave employment, how do I maintain certification?